-We talk about potential size because you don’t just have to give your goldfish enough room for today.
+As well as thinking about the current size of your fish, you need to think about the potential size of your fish too.
+This is because you don’t just have to give your goldfish enough room for today.
 You need to give them room to grow.

 It’s important to realize that the goldfish you buy from a pet store are very young.
 They haven’t yet reached anything close to their full adult size.